 - ✗ Max storage of 128GB

-When it comes to the SE’s cameras and video recording functionality, it’s fairly impressive for the price and comparable with Apple’s newest smartphones.
-There’s a 7MP selfie camera and a 12MP rear camera.
+When it comes to the 14’s cameras and video recording functionality, it’s fairly impressive for the price and on par with Apple’s newest smartphones.
+There’s a 12MP selfie camera and a 12MP rear camera.
 You can also record video in 4K at either 60 or 30 frames per second.

-The SE’s battery lets you watch up to 13 hours of video on a single charge.
-Once the battery is depleted, you can use fast-charging to go from 0% to 50% in half an hour; the SE works with MagSafe chargers too, which is nice.
-And despite its low price, the iPhone SE has Wi-Fi 6 and Gigabit-class LTE that can deliver impressive download speeds wherever you are.
+The SE’s battery lets you watch up to 17 hours of video on a single charge.
+Once the battery is depleted, you can use fast-charging to go from 0% to 50% in half an hour or less; the 12 works with MagSafe chargers too, just like the current versions.

-For anyone who loves iPhones but can’t swing the traditionally high Apple price tag, check out the SE model.
+For anyone who loves iPhones but can't swing the traditionally high Apple price tag, check out 2020 model.

 - ✓ Bigger 6.7-inch display